Opportunities and Barriers in Academic Recruitment

 Grant Cooper, a Diversified Search Company, is a retained executive search firm working principally in healthcare to identify and recruit superior executive talent.
-Boutique in size, but not in scope, Grant Cooper’s collective partnership applies decades of hard-won executive search expertise to its search engagements.
+Grant Cooper’s collective partnership applies decades of hard-won executive search expertise to its search engagements.

 About Diversified Search

 In July 2019, Grant Cooper was acquired by Diversified Search, one of the top 10 and the fastest growing executive search firm in the United States.
 Founded by Judith M. von Seldeneck in 1974, Diversified Search is today the largest woman-founded executive search firm in the world.
 In addition to its 16 U.S. offices, the firm also has representation in 54 offices in 34 countries worldwide through its partnership with AltoPartners, the international alliance of independent executive search firms that spans across the Americas, Europe, the Middle East, Africa and Asia Pacific.